 After all, if we see everything from beginning to end, understanding how to register a startup company in India has become quite simple, from company registration to incubation support, government funding, and tax advantages, the government has done a lot to help the economy.
 So, by making the Indian landscape more appealing for burgeoning entrepreneurs, the government is supporting, establishing a bright future for Make in India and limiting the brain drain to foreign countries.

-A startup is a new business found by a single person or a group of people.
+Ans: A startup is a new business founded by a single person or a group of people.

 2. What are the stages in the formation of a company?